 Bokur holds a BA in Drama from Flagler College in St. Augustine, Florida, and has studied film and television writing at the University of Colorado, Boulder.
 For many years and until his death in 2009, Bokur was personally mentored by novelist and friend Jack D. Hunter (author of numerous international bestsellers, including The Blue Max and The Ace).
 She once lived a double life training horses professionally in the disciplines of dressage and three-day eventing, and capitalized on her background in equestrian sports by writing hundreds of pieces for related magazines including Spur, Horse & Rider, HorsePlay, Discover Horses, EquiSearch.com and Horse & Horseman.

 Her writing frequently delves into topics of magic, legend, animals, spirituality and the mystical.
 She’s written, produced and directed a number of short films and plays, and has appeared in numerous stage productions and in several independent films.
 She taught movement for the stage for four years at a private school in North Florida, and maintains a strong interest in theater arts.
 She and her husband, streaming media/telecommunications specialist James Rawsthorne, are busy renovating an 1800s-era Victorian inn in Downeast Maine, which they are restoring to provide the future setting for writing and artistic gatherings.

-Bokur takes frequent writing breaks to walk in the forest or by the sea, and to experiment with apple cake recipes, read works by her favorite authors, and to practice yoga and meditation.
+Bokur takes frequent writing breaks to walk in the forest or by the sea, photograph wildlife, and to experiment with apple cake recipes, read works by her favorite authors, and to practice yoga and meditation.